-- Conduct a comprehensive review: Insolvency professionals can conduct a thorough review of the company's operations to identify areas of inefficiency and loss-making divisions that are not essential to the company's core business.
-This review can also help identify the strengths and weaknesses of the company's operations. - Develop a restructuring plan: Based on the review, insolvency professionals can work with the company to develop a comprehensive restructuring plan that includes the closure of loss-making divisions, streamlining operations, reducing costs, and improving efficiency.
-The plan should be realistic, achievable, and supported by a detailed financial analysis. - Implement the plan: Insolvency professionals can assist the company in implementing the restructuring plan, including the closure of loss-making divisions.
-This can involve the identification of alternative sources of revenue, the negotiation of redundancies, and the provision of support to affected employees.

-- Monitor progress: Insolvency professionals can help the company monitor progress against the restructuring plan, identifying areas where further action may be needed, and adjusting the plan as necessary.
+- Conduct a comprehensive review: They can conduct a thorough review of the company's operations to identify areas of inefficiency and loss-making divisions that are not essential to the company's core business.
+This review can also help identify the strengths and weaknesses of the company's operations. - Develop a resolution plan: Based on the review, they can work with the company to develop a comprehensive resolution plan that includes the closure of loss-making divisions, streamlining operations, reducing costs, and improving efficiency.
+The plan should be realistic, achievable, and supported by a detailed financial analysis. - Implement the plan: They can assist the company in implementing the resolution plan, including the closure of loss-making divisions.
+This can involve the identification of alternative sources of revenue, the negotiation of redundancies, and the provision of support to affected employees. - Monitor progress: They can help the company monitor progress against the resolution plan, identifying areas where further action may be needed, and adjusting the plan as necessary.

-Overall, insolvency professionals or consultants can bring valuable expertise and experience to help stressed companies carry out operational restructuring, including the closure of loss-making divisions.
+Overall, they can bring valuable expertise and experience to help stressed companies carry out operational restructuring, including the closure of loss-making divisions.
 This can help the company improve its financial position, restore its viability, and build a stronger future.

-Lastly, they can identify alternative sources of distress funding, support mergers or acquisitions by another company, and provide operational restructuring.
-Resolution professional/other professionals can also help in evaluating Resolution professional/other professional can help the companies in carefully evaluating the potential risks and benefits of diversification before making any significant changes to their business strategy.
+Lastly, they can identify alternative sources of distress funding, support mergers or acquisitions by another company, and provide restructuring services.
+Insolvency professionals/other professionals can also help in evaluating the potential risks and benefits of diversification before making any significant changes to their business strategy.

-5. Preferred ways by which professionals can help in the Resolution of a company in distress
+7. Preferred Ways by which Professionals can Help in the Resolution of a Company in Distress